infracost/docs/blog/2021-04-07-mar-2021-product-update.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-March was busy as we shipped major new features and had Y Combinator's demo day, where [Hassan](https://twitter.com/hassankhosseini) (our CEO) delivered an awesome 60 second pitch on a Zoom call with hundreds of investors!
+March was busy as we added major new features and had Y Combinator's demo day, where [Hassan](https://twitter.com/hassankhosseini) (our CEO) delivered an awesome 60 second pitch on a Zoom call with hundreds of investors!

 You can [**upgrade**](/docs/#1-install-infracost) to the latest version (v0.8.3) to pickup the new features.
-Users who are using v0.7 (or older) should follow the [v0.8 migration guide](docs/guides/v0.8_migration/).
+If you are using v0.7 (or older) please follow the [v0.8 migration guide](docs/guides/v0.8_migration/).

-### 🗒️ New diff command
+### 🗒️ See diff in CLI

-We released a new `infracost diff` command inspired by `git diff`.
-This shows a diff of monthly cloud cost estimates between the current and planned state of Terraform projects.
-This was requested by many users as we already provided similar functionality in our CI/CD integrations, but it wasn't available in the CLI, and the CI output could be confusing.
-We've addressed both issues by adding this new command.
+A highly requested feature was to be able to see the difference in cost between the current state and the planned state of Terraform projects in the CLI (we already offer this feature in CI/CD integrations).
+Check it out by running `infracost diff`.
+We have also updated the CI output to make it easier to read.

 <img src={useBaseUrl("img/blog/infracost-diff/diff-screenshot.png")} alt="Infracost diff command" />

-### ⚙️ Sync usage file from Terraform project
+### ⚙️ Automated usage-based resource definitions

-Infracost enables you to define resource usage estimates in a YAML file, called a [usage file](/docs/usage_based_resources), and use that to get cost estimates for resources such as AWS Lambda or Google Cloud Storage.
+Usage-based resources such as AWS Lambda or Google Cloud Storage require estimated usage infromation so Infracost can show costs in the output.
+You can define these in a YAML file, called a [usage file](/docs/usage_based_resources), and use that to get cost estimates for such resources.

 Previously you had to create this file manually.
 You can now use the `--sync-usage-file` option to generate a new usage file or update an existing one from your Terraform project.
 This option is a **safe** sync: it adds any missing resources (with zeros for the usage estimates), it does not overwrite any lines that you have changed in the YAML, and it deletes any resources that are not used in the Terraform project.